pacosalasv/DRH_Color_Ramp_Studio-Support/README.md

 ---

-## What Color Ramp Studio does
+## What DRH - Color Ramp Studio does

-Color Ramp Studio helps you create, sample, convert, refine, restore, and transfer Color Ramp setups inside Blender.
+DRH - Color Ramp Studio helps you create, sample, convert, refine, restore, and transfer Color Ramp setups inside Blender.

 It is not only a simple gradient preset tool.
 It is designed as a workflow helper for artists and technical users who rely on Color Ramps for materials, procedural effects, masks, stylized looks, terrain, particles, shader variation, and node-based color control.